 And while the cumulative effect of Aeroseal within a home’s entire duct system is to minimize leakage and increase airflow, it’s unlikely to balance the air among different rooms on its own.
 It can increase airflow when there’s too little, but it’s not a comprehensive fix for an unbalanced system or faulty ductwork.

 Bonus: When Aeroseal dramatically reduces duct leakage, it also helps your HVAC system operate more efficiently.
 You save money and improve airflow at the same time!

 3. Get a thermostat with room sensors.

-When opposed dampers won't cut down on excess airflow or you're not ready to spring for Aeroseal when there's too little airflow, a different thermostat might fix your problem, hidden ducts or no.
+When opposed dampers won’t cut down on excess airflow or if you’re not ready to spring for Aeroseal when there’s too little airflow, a different thermostat might fix your problem, hidden ducts or not.

 To be more specific, a new thermostat with room sensors might fix the problem.

 If your home has a single HVAC system, your thermostat only monitors the temperature in the room where it’s installed.
 Some thermostats, like the Ecobee Smart Thermostat and Ecobee3 lite, can communicate with remote sensors.
 Just install the sensors in the rooms with airflow problems and set them to your desired temperature.
 Done.